Endangered Wild Giraffes (and how to save them)

-Giraffes are native to Africa, and need plenty of space (they can run over 55km an hour) and live on over 100 different leaves and twigs, grass and fruit in open woodlands, wooded grasslands, shrublands and savannahs.
-They live in herds of 3 to 10 giraffes, and can live up to 25 years.
+Giraffes are the tallest animals on earth, and live in Africa naturally. they can run over 55km an hour, so need plenty of space to run, and live on over 100 different leaves and twigs (plus grass and fruit) in open woodland, wooded grassland, shrublands and savannahs.
+They live up to 25 years, in herds of three to ten giraffes.

 If you are concerned about any animal you see in a zoo or circus (in England or abroad), complete Born Free’s captive animal report form for them to investigate.